Top 10 Smokie Songs

 Our Top 10 Smokie Songs list looks at the songs of an English Rock band that had great success in the UK and Australia and a few big hits in the U.S. Hailing from the city of Bradford, Yorkshire, England, the group Smokie originally consisted of musicians Chris Norman, Terry Uttley, Pete Spencer, and Alan Silson.
 The group worked with the famous songwriting team of Mike Chapman and Nicky Chinn, who composed many songs for the band Sweet and the great Suzi Quatro.

-The group’s third album was released in 1976 and is entitled Midnight Café.
+The group’s third album, Midnight Café, was released in 1976.
 While having excellent chart success in the UK, the band had not yet become a household name.
 That would all change when the group released the single “Living Next Door To Alice.”
 The song became a worldwide hit and the highest-charting song of their career in the United States.
 All it takes is one big hit to enjoy a successful rock and roll career forever, and Smokie had theirs.

 Nonetheless, they had plenty more singles and success in the UK and Europe, but their success in the US was limited.
-From 1975 to 2010, the band Smokie released twenty one studio albums, three compilation albums, a pair of live records and twenty six singles.
-Our Smokie songs list presents ten of their most successful and popular songs this great band released during their rock and roll career.
+From 1975 to 2010, the band Smokie released 21 studio albums, 3 compilation albums, 2 live albums, and 26 singles.
+Our Smokie songs list features 10 of their most successful and popular songs released during their rock and roll career.

 # 10 – For a Few Dollars More

 We open our top 10 Smokie songs list with the great mid-tempo acoustic-sounding song “For a Few Dollars More.”
 The song was released on the album entitled The Montreux Album.
 It was the first single released from the album.
 The album was released in 1978.
-The song was huge in Austria, Norway, and Germany, where it hit number two in each one of those countries.
-The song was a hit on the United Kingdom Music Charts peaking at number seventeen.
+The song was huge in Austria, Norway, and Germany, where it reached number two in each country.
+The song was a hit on the United Kingdom Music Charts, peaking at number seventeen.
 The song hit the Australian Music Charts, peaking at number fifty-seven.
 “For a Few Dollars More” was composed by Nicky Chinn and Mike Chapman.
 This is a great one to start our Smokie songs list.

 # 9 – Do To Me

 Continuing with our top 10 Smokie songs list, we listen to the great song entitled “Do To Me.”
-This was a song that the band’s lead singer Chris Norman and drummer Pete Spencer wrote.
+This was a song written by the band’s lead singer, Chris Norman, and drummer Pete Spencer.
 I love this song.
-The song was released on The Other Side of the Road album.
+The song was released on the album The Other Side of the Road.
 The album was released in 1979.
 It was the first single released from the album.
 “Do To Me” was a top 10 hit in Austria, Germany, and Switzerland, peaking at number ten in Germany, seven in Switzerland, and six in Austria.
 The song hit the Australian Music Charts, peaking at number sixteen.

 # 8 – Mexican Girl